celery/celery/docs/internals/protocol.rst

     :`string` (ISO 8601):

     Estimated time of arrival.
 This is the date and time in ISO 8601 format.
-If not provided the message is not scheduled, but will be executed asap.
+If not provided the message isn't scheduled, but will be executed asap.

 * ``expires``